1. Our mission

 3. Maryland Forest Conservancy District Boards

 The Maryland Association of Forest Conservancy District Boards was created by a state act (Forest Conservancy District Act - Article Natural Resources, 5-601 to 5-610) of 1943.
 Maryland has 24 Boards, one for each county plus the city of Baltimore.
 A Maryland Forest Service Forester serves as the Executive Secretary of each Board.
 The Frederick County Forest Conservancy District Board is a state agency composed of volunteers appointed by the State Forester.
-The current Executive Secretary is Mike Kay, Maryland Forest Service Forester.
+The current Executive Secretary is Dakota Durcho, Maryland Forest Service Forester.
 Go to the Board members page to see a listing of the current membership.